Skip to content

 Rebalance Microsoft (MSFT)

-Adding TE Connectivity (TEL) and Qualcomm (QCOM)
+Add TE Connectivity (TEL) and Qualcomm (QCOM)

+We added TE Connectivity at a weight of 2.50% and Qualcomm at a weight of 1.25% to Brookmont's Dividend Growth and Core Dividend Strategies.
 TE Connectivity offers compelling exposure to a broad set of structural growth themes, underpinned by consistent free cash flow generation, disciplined capital allocation, and a valuation that remains at a discount to peers.
 We view this combination as an attractive foundation for long-term value creation ....

 TEL and QCOM Trade Rationale Picture